How To Get Your Lawn and Garden Ready for Fall and Winter in 2024

 4. Winterize your vegetable garden

-• Investigate frost blankets at the garden store.
+• Buy frost blankets from the garden store.
 They can protect plants all the way down to 24ºF.

 • Remove dead, decaying plant matter and pop it in your compost bin.
 But leave your dead stalks in the garden.
 They’ll act as makeshift mulch to help protect your perennials’ roots.

-• When in doubt, especially if you live in a harsh winter climate, mulch.
+• Cover your vegetable garden with mulch, especially if you live in a harsh winter climate.
 This will help protect your soil from the cold.

 5. Keep an eye out for insects